Our Mission, Vision, and Values

 Typical MFA/MA Programs

-Real-time experience during rehearsal/performance with the Resident Artists of the theater company and other industry-leading professionals in the evening
+• Real-time mentorship from Resident Artists of and other industry-leading professionals during rehearsals and performances in the evening.

-The opportunity to build a network of connections that will produce a workforce ready actor at the end of two years.
+• The opportunity to build a network of connections that will empower student to be working actors upon graduation.

 What sets us apart from other conservatory programs?

-The soft skills necessary to competitively pursue any vocational pathway
+• The hard and soft skills necessary to competitively pursue a performing arts vocation

 In contrast, our program aims to deliver conservatory-style training — which usually includes intensive skill development, performance labs, and direct professional mentorship — but at prices typically associated with a community college.
 That lowers the financial barriers for students who otherwise couldn’t afford graduate training.